TritonDataCenter/rfd/rfd/0071/README.md

 ### Stream Support

 In order to encrypt Java streams, it is desirable to create a wrapping stream that allows for setting an encryption algorithm and multipart settings.
 This approach is similar to how the S3 SDK handles encrypting streams in the `com.amazonaws.services.s3.internal.crypto.CipherLiteInputStream` class.
-Using a wrapping stream allows the implementer of the SDK to use provide their own streams in the same way for encrypted operations as unencrypted operations.
+Using a wrapping stream allows the implementer of the SDK to provide their own streams in the same way for encrypted operations as unencrypted operations.
 Moreover, it allows us to easily control specific multipart behaviors and the opening and closing of potentially thread-unsafe resources used for encryption.

 ### File Support

 Currently, when we send a file to Manta via the SDK, we create an instance of `com.google.api.client.http.FileContent` that has a reference to the `java.io.File` instance passed to its constructor.
-This allows the put operation to Manta to be retryable.
+This allows the put operation to Manta to be retriable.
 When we add client-side encryption support, we will need to encrypt the file on the filesystem and write it to a temporary file and then reference that (the temporary file) when creating a new `FileContent` instance.
 This will preserve the retryability settings so that it behaves in the same manner as the unencrypted API call.

 ### HTTP Range / Random Read Support

 Authenticating ciphertext and decrypting random sections of ciphertext can't be done as one operation without reading the entirety of the ciphertext.
 This mode of operation is inefficient when a consumer of an object store wants to read randomly from an object that is stored using client-side encryption because it would require them to download the entire object and authenticate it before decrypting the random section.
 Thus, we will only allow HTTP range requests to be performed when `EncryptionAuthenticationMode` is set to `Optional`.
 In those cases, the server-side content-md5 could still be compared to a record that the client keeps for additional security.
 However, it would not be bulletproof because the server could still send differing binary data to the client for the range and that binary data could not be authenticated.
 In the end, this mode of operation requires trusting the provider.

-When reading randomly from an remote object in ciphertext, the byte range of the plaintext object does not match the byte range of the cipher text object.
+When reading randomly from a remote object in ciphertext, the byte range of the plaintext object does not match the byte range of the cipher text object.
 Any implementation would need to provide a cipher-aware translation of byte-ranges.
 Moreover, some ciphers do not support random reads at all.
 In those cases, we want to throw an exception to inform the implementer that the operation is not possible.

 In the S3 SDK, range requests are supported by finding the cipher's lower and upper block bounds and adjusting the range accordingly.
 An example of this operation can be found in `com.amazonaws.services.s3.internal.crypto.S3CryptoModuleBase`.
 We will likewise need to do a similar operation.
 Furthermore, we will need to rewrite the range header when it is specified in [`com.joyent.manta.client.HttpHelper`](https://github.com/joyent/java-manta/blob/master/java-manta-client/src/main/java/com/joyent/manta/client/HttpHelper.java) and client-side encryption is enabled.